dluo96/gpu-programming/README.md

 ### Device Query
-If you wish to query your device, run the following:
+To query the amount of resources available for your device, run:
 ```bash
 nvcc src/device_info.cu -o device_info -run
 ```